cspotz/Paris-Heartbeat/README.md

 and merged it with our Vélib data by the hour.
 Now, each observation knows what the sky looked like when the bikes were counted.

 ### Training the machine 🤖
-I used ``XGBoost``, a powerful gradient boosting algorithm well-suited for capturing complex, non-linear interactions between features.
+I used ``XGBoost`` a gradient boosting algorithm that builds an ensemble of decision trees sequentially, optimizing for the residual errors of the previous trees.
+This approach is particularly well-suited for capturing complex, non-linear interactions between features.
 The model learns to identify patterns across all input variables simultaneously.

-I wanted to check the impact of the district and of the weather so I performed three runs with the following input parameters:
+I wanted to check the impact of the district and of the weather so I performed three runs with the following features : {District code + hour + dayofweek} , {District code + hour + dayofweek + weather } and {District code + type + hour + dayofweek + weather}.

+As my data are time-ordered, I employed a 5-fold ``TimeSeriesSplit``, training the model on progressively larger portions of the data (starting from ~1/6 of the dataset and growing to ~5/6), always testing on the subsequent chronological segment.
+This ensures the model is evaluated on future data relative to its training set, avoiding any look-ahead bias.

 ### Testing the crystal ball 🔮

-After training, I let the model make predictions on unseen data, here is a sample of the predictions:
+After training, I let the model make predictions on unseen data, unseen data: time intervals not included in the training folds of the 5-fold ``TimeSeriesSplit``.
+For each fold, this corresponds to the next chronological segment after the training portion, so the model is always tested on future data relative to what it has seen.
+Here is a sample of the predictions:

 | district       | type        | hour | dayofweek | temperature | precip | wind_speed | y_true | y_pred      |
 |----------------|------------|------|-----------|------------|--------|------------|--------|------------|